 The Heartfulness Circle meets on Thursdays from 7:00 to 8:10 PM Eastern Time for practice and conversation, both in person in the United Church of Strafford Parish Hall and by Zoom.
 All are welcome who are interested in mindfulness and meditation, or heartfulness and centering prayer.
 This is a time to talk about our practice and share insights or questions about it, and also a time for more general spiritual support.

 You can find a brief description of the format along with Centering Prayer instructions here: Heartfulness Circle Format and Instructions

 We are thrilled to have people join us by Zoom from afar or from home!
 The format is interactive—Zoom attendees are full participants in the conversation along with those attending in person.

 If you would like to attend by Zoom and all you need is the link, here it is: https://us02web.zoom.us/j/83105680256

 The circle takes place in a generally Christian context and instruction will draw primarily on the Christian contemplative tradition, especially the abundant resources that are burgeoning now in the field of Centering Prayer.

 You can find more information about the Circle by clicking here.

 We are blessed with a strong and growing music program under the extraordinary leadership of Annemieke McLane.
 She has started a youth choir and continues to nurture the adult choir and encourages guest musicians.
 Thanks in part to the Manheim Fund for the Sacred Arts and the generous sharing of Annemieke’s talents and endless enthusiasm we host a number of concerts and opportunities for singing and performing in our sanctuary.

-Child Care and Sunday School
+Child Care and Spiritual Exploration